 • Final approval – Exemptions will receive final approval by PHB through the filing of an ordinance with City Council within 180 days of application.
 PHB will send a copy of the approved resolution to the applicant.

-• County activation – PHB will send a copy of the approved ordinance and list of approved properties along with the corresponding fee to Multnomah County no later than April 1 each year.
+• County activation – PHB will send a copy of the approved ordinance and list of approved properties along with the corresponding fee to Multnomah County.

 • Eligible multiple-unit housing shall be constructed, converted, or preserved after the date of adoption of this program, and completed on or before January 1, 2022 unless the program is extended and a later sunset date is established through the Oregon State Legislature.